MP Estate Planning UK

 Core trust details you will be asked for

-Note the specific question about whether the trust acquired land or property since 6 October 2020.
-The TRS also asks if the arrangement is registered elsewhere in the EEA.
+Note the specific question about whether the trust acquired land or property in the UK since 6 October 2020.
+The TRS also asks whether the trust arrangement is administered in any other country, so check your trust deed for any relevant details.
+Having the trust deed to hand throughout the registration process is essential — it contains all the key information HMRC will ask about.

 Government Gateway basics

-Set up a Government Gateway account using an email, your name and a password.
-Choose an Organisation account when acting for a trust.
+Set up a Government Gateway account using a valid email address, your name and a secure password.
+When asked what type of account you need, choose Organisation — this is essential when acting for a trust arrangement.

-That choice helps link the gateway to the TRS and avoids access issues when you later add agents or accountants.
-For sign-in help see our guidance on registering as a trustee or read our advice for agents at registering as an agent.
+That choice links the gateway account to the TRS correctly and avoids access issues later when you need to add agents or authorise an accountant to act on the trust’s behalf.
+For sign-in help, see the official guidance on registering as a trustee or read our advice for agents at registering as an agent.

 A professional office environment featuring a wooden desk with neatly arranged documents related to trust registration.
 In the foreground, a close-up of a hand holding a pen, poised to write notes on trust registration details.
 In the middle ground, a laptop displaying a secure online trust registration form on its screen.
 Soft natural light pours in through a window, creating a warm and inviting atmosphere.
 A blurred bookshelf filled with legal books and binders filled with paperwork serves as the background, adding depth to the scene.
 The overall mood is focused and professional, with an emphasis on preparation and organization in the context of financial responsibility.